ChalmersGU-data-structure-courses/dsabook/src/H11-real-life-hash-tables.md

 ## Hash Tables in Real Life (optional)

+Congratulations!
+You have reached the end of the hashing tutorial.
+In summary, a properly tuned hashing system will return records with an average cost of less than two record accesses.
+This makes it the most effective way known to store a database of records to support exact-match queries.
+Unfortunately, hashing is not effective when implementing range queries, or answering questions like "Which record in the collection has the smallest key value?"

-Here we will give some examples of problems with hashing, and how Java and Python implement hashing and hash tables internally.
+In this section we will give some examples of problems with hashing, and how Java and Python implement hashing and hash tables internally.

 ### Algorithmic complexity attacks